-A central part of STEMM-CCS is a controlled release of CO2 into sub-seabed sediments.
-WP1 will coordinate and develop the technical logistics to deliver this demonstration.
-This includes the development of the major equipment necessary to produce the controlled release of CO2 and coordination of the experimental and measurement programme in WPs 2, 4 and 5.
+A central part of STEMM-CCS is an experiment involving the controlled release of CO2 into sub-seabed sediments at carefully-chosen site in the North Sea.
+WP1 will coordinate and develop the technical logistics to support and deliver this demonstration mission.
+This includes the development of the major equipment necessary to produce the controlled release of CO2 - such as the lander, seafloor drill rig and CO2 injection system.
+WP1 will also coordinate the experimental and measurement programme in WPs 2, 4 and 5.

 - Coordinate the production, delivery and deployment of equipment to the demonstration site

-- Coordinate the management of the test site
+- Coordinate the management of the demonstration site

 - Deliver a current recording mooring and integrate sensors and functionality into the seabed lander